Temperature-Dependent Dielectric Function of Calcium Fluoride: Introduction

 \section{Introduction}

-Due to its wide transmission band associated with a nearly transparent region in the visible range of the optical spectrum, calcium fluoride (\CaFT{}, commonly referred to as fluorspar) has many technological applications. {\em E.g.}, it is used for anti-reflective coatings on lenses~\cite{Ba1946}, transparent substrates in photolithography~\cite{BlEtAl1997}, and as a substrate material for infrared spectroscopy~\cite{MaPaHuPo2020}.
+Due to its wide transmission band associated with a nearly transparent region in the visible range of the optical spectrum, calcium fluoride (\CaFT{}, commonly referred to as fluorspar) has many technological applications.~{\em E.g.}, it is used for anti-reflective coatings on lenses~\cite{Ba1946}, transparent substrates in photolithography~\cite{BlEtAl1997}, as a substrate material for infrared spectroscopy~\cite{MaPaHuPo2020}, and as a medium for supercontinuum generation~\cite{JoPaMi2009}.
 The material is subjected to extreme thermal conditions in instances such as optical elements in high-energy lasers~\cite{Kl2006}.
 Other environments with extreme conditions include the Near--Infrared Spectrometer and Photometer (NISP) on the Euclid satellite~\cite{LeEtAl2015temp}.
+A very illustrative discussion of the utility of \CaFT{} for 193nm-lithography (together with an illustrative discussion of the favorable properties of the material against laser-induced damage) is given in Ref.~\cite{Ma2008CaF2}.
 Accurate knowledge of the optical and dielectric properties of \CaFT{} and their temperature dependence is thus beneficial for these applications.
 A convenient functional form, to describe the dielectric function over wide ranges of temperature and frequency, is also required and desirable for the calculation of atom-surface interactions and quantum-reflection studies.